PhilipKone/Kone-Code/README.md

 # Kone Code
-Code the futu the right way
+Code the future the right way.